DigiNode-Tools/diginode-tools/README.md

 Once your DigiNode has been installed, you can access additional features from the DigiNode Setup menu by entering: ```diginode-setup```

-- Backup/Restore: This will help you to backup your DigiByte wallet and/or your DigiAsset Node settings, to an external USB stick.
+- Backup/Restore: This will help you to backup your DigiByte wallet and/or your DigiAsset Node settings to an external USB stick.
 It is advisable to choose a USB stick that you do not use for anything else, and to store it somewhere secure when you are done.
 The blockchain and/or digiasset data will not be backed up.
 Find this in the 'DigiNode Setup' menu.

 ## Instructions